All We Know About The BTS' Suga x NBA Collab With Mitchell & Ness

 Mitchell & Ness has long been a trusted partner for authentic NBA fan gear, designing jerseys and jackets for their various campaigns.
 The BTS star worked closely with the Mitchell & Ness design team to create this collection.
 The graphics reimagine the team emblems, with a touch of Suga’s Agust D moniker infused into several styles.
 Furthermore, the clothing draws inspiration from his album D-Day, resulting in a collection that blends his artistic vision with the sporty spirit of the NBA.

 “I’m thrilled to embark on the next phase of my partnership with the NBA by introducing my very own capsule collection.
 As a long-time NBA fan, this collection holds a special place in my heart.
-I can’t wait to share it with all of you,” Suga shared in a statement, speaking about this exciting collaboration.
+I can’t wait to share it with all of you.”

 When is the collection dropping?